AlexHowansky/ork-beer/README.md

 Note that since Google Maps has a limit of 2000 points per, the data has been split into groups according to the US Census Bureau regions.

+# Disclaimer

+This is not my data, I am merely drawing maps.
+There will be errors.
+Please do not report incorrect or missing information as a bug.